logicuniverse/manifesto/README.md

 LogicUniverse does not aim to provide a universal solution to all human or environmental problems in software engineering.
 Complexity is an inherent property of logic itself.
 However, we distinguish between **Essential Complexity** (the problem being solved) and **Accidental Complexity** (the friction of the medium).

-By moving to a tri-axial fractal topology, we seek to fundamentally eliminate the **Accidental Complexity** imposed by the one-dimensional Turing tape and text-based strings.
+By moving to a tri-axial fractal topology, we aim to significantly reduce the Accidental Complexity imposed by the one-dimensional Turing tape and text-based strings—offering a geometric approach to mitigate longstanding pain points in software engineering.
 Our goal is not to make logic "easy," but to make it **visible, geometric, and predictable**, providing an AI-native foundation where the only complexity remaining is the logic itself.

 ### The Circuit-like Encapsulation: Standardized Logic Components